tagion/hibon.org/content/posts/hibon.md

 ### Package size

-A data package is defined as a length and a data byte array.
+A data package is defined as a length followed by a data byte array.
 The length field is the length of the byte array.

 | Length field    | Data       |
 | --------------- | ---------- |